 The many clashes between rival gangs take place with no definitive locations.
 Therefore, civilians could face the threat of being caught in the crossfire between cartel conflicts.
 Although localized security systems could improve upon the situation, they are insufficient to address the issue’s holistic nature.
 Thus, first respondent teams should be situated throughout hotspots across the nation, arriving at the scenes immediately to contain collateral damage.
 Through such, the threats of turf wars and skirmishes could recede, ameliorating public safety.
 Such teams should also hold responsibility for relocating the citizens caught in clashes into areas of temporary safety rather than leaving them displaced until further plans could be developed.

 The core of the situation lies in the illicit trafficking of narcotics in their raw or refined forms.
 Often, political instability and corruption enable cartels to engage in activities with relative liberty.
 Thus, transnational institutions consisting of representatives from involved nations should facilitate border security and promote transparency within the countries.
-For example, border security teams comprising of personnels personnells nellespersonellespersonals from all involved nations should establish outposts that only report to the transnational institutions, preventing local corruption.
+For example, border security teams comprising of personnels from all involved nations should establish outposts that only report to the transnational institutions, preventing local corruption.
 Through such, cartels would face harsher regulations and hold accountability for their actions.
 Though many current anti-drugs policies directly combat the cartels, few consider the political nature of illegal activities.

 Bibliography